We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Rice water is a simple ingredient found in many beauty products because it has a lot of nutrients and antioxidants that the skin can absorb.

-You can easily make rice water by soaking rice — ideally jasmine rice — in cool water for at least 2 hours, but overnight is better.
+You can easily make rice water by soaking rice — ideally jasmine rice — in cool water for at least 2 hours.
+Overnight is better:

 - 1/4 cup water